olexale/mathematician_workshop/03_business_logic/instructions.md

 }
 ```

+> 🛠 Task: Implement a similar function `bookRooms` with return value `Tuple<List<Room>, Charge>`.
+(TODO 5)

 DevOps enjoys the coffee, the developer is thinking about tests, but the mathematician is still unhappy!
 Why?
-We will try to find out in the next chapter.
+Let's find out in the next chapter.

-Meanwhile, would you please add the possibility to book many rooms for a `Hotel`? (do not forget to check yourself by reviewing the solution)
+> 🛠 Task: Meanwhile, would you book 3 rooms for these folks?
+(TODO 6) Don't forget to charge them via `PaymentSystem`. (check the implementation by reviewing the solution when you're done)